theElandor/Nodes/README.md

 + Add Linux support;
 + Right now we only support "localhost";
 + Need to test on different topologies;
-+ Missing "turn off nodes" logic after leader election;
 + Need a way to handle high number of nodes without creating a terminal for each node;
-+ Need a way to test algorithms when all of the nodes "simultaneously" start the computation, so the most correct way possibile to wake up all of them "in parallel".
++ Need a way to test algorithms when all of the nodes "simultaneously";
-+ Need to create a object to encapsulate the initializer, the client and the wakeup message!
++ Need to encapsulate each protocol and its own helper functions in a Class (requires refactoring);
 ## Quickstart
 ```bash
 python3 server.py data/example/network.txt